 15. Boulders for Natural Focal Points

-Strategically placing boulders can create impressive focal points in your desert garden.
+Strategically placing boulders can create impressive focal points in your desert garden, akin to the striking effect of accent walls indoors.
 Boulders add a rugged, natural element that blends seamlessly with the terrain.
 They can also serve as the basis for tiered plant arrangements, adding height and interest.

 16. Outdoor Lighting for Ambiance

-Outdoor lighting enhances the beauty and usability of your desert landscape after dark.
+Outdoor lighting enhances the beauty and usability of your desert landscape after dark, echoing the sleek elegance of modern designs.
 Solar-powered lights are an excellent choice, requiring no wiring and minimal energy.
 Use pathway lights, uplights, and lanterns to create a warm, inviting ambiance.

 17. Edible Plants for Utility